 Fundamental to the success of such a national program will be the integration of evidence-based services and supports across health care organizations, social service agencies, and employers.
 However, a standalone national plan is not enough.
 The national strategy developed under the RAISE Family Caregivers Act must accommodate, extend, and reinforce the efforts of states and local communities.

 States have long led the way in community-based innovations to support aging adults with disabilities and the families who are involved in their care.
 As states vary widely in demographic characteristics, legislative priorities, and service delivery environments, understanding how states have approached programmatic support for family caregivers could inform state and national policymaking in this area.

 This report, cosponsored by The John A. Hartford Foundation and the Milbank Memorial Fund, draws attention to what some states are doing—both with federal investments and state innovation—so that interested states can jump-start or learn from these efforts.
 The five states described here—Washington, Hawaii, Maine, Minnesota, and Tennessee—were selected because they were identified as having pursued unique policies and programs to better support family caregivers.

-The authors, Jennifer Aufill, Julia Burgdorf, and Jennifer Wolff of Johns Hopkins Bloomberg School of Public Health, identify common themes across these geographically and politically diverse states and suggest state policymakers consider the following as they attempt to support family caregivers.
+The authors, Jennifer Aufill, Julia Burgdorf, and Jennifer Wolff of Johns Hopkins Bloomberg School of Public Health, identify common themes across these geographically and politically diverse states and offer lessons to state health policymakers.

 Get the Latest from the Milbank Memorial Fund